lightning-bot/docs/guide/modlog.md

 # Mod Log

+Lightning's mod logging supports multiple modlog channels with any number of events.
+This allows to customize your server's mod logs any way you want!

 To start setting up the modlog, use the `modlog` command.
 Use the reference below if you are confused about anything.

-{% hint style="info" %}
-Lightning's mod logging supports multiple modlog channels with any number of events.

-Now you can customize your server's mod logs any way you want! 🎉
-{% endhint %}

 ## Events